YOUNG FARMER GRANT PROGRAM

 The National Young Farmers Coalition is partnering with Chipotle to offer $5,000 grants to 50 young farmers and ranchers to support them in building careers in agriculture.

-For the last four years, the National Young Farmers Coalition (Young Farmers) has partnered with Chipotle to support young and beginning farmers and ranchers start up and grow their businesses with a flexible funding opportunity each spring.
-The program provided 50 farmers and ranchers with $5,000 each in the spring of 2020, 2021, 2022, and 2023.
+Over the last five years, the National Young Farmers Coalition (Young Farmers) has partnered with Chipotle to support young and beginning farmers and ranchers start up and grow their businesses with a flexible funding opportunity each spring.
+The program provided 50 farmers and ranchers with $5,000 each in the spring of 2020, 2021, 2022, 2023, and 2024.
 Grant recipients also received a one-year membership to the National Young Farmers Coalition.

-This year, forty-five awards will go to businesses already in operation, and five to farm and ranch operations starting up in 2024.
-Our grant program is available to support farmers and ranchers in Puerto Rico, Guam, and the Virgin Islands, in addition to the 50 states and Washington, D.C.
+This year, forty-five awards went to businesses already in operation, and five to farm and ranch operations starting up in 2024.
+Our grant program was available to support farmers and ranchers in Puerto Rico, Guam, and the Virgin Islands, in addition to the 50 states and Washington D.C.

 Questions?